plume-lib/plume-scripts/README.md

 fi
 ```

-For older versions of git that do not support the `-C` command-line argument, use:
+For versions of git before 1.8.5 that do not support the `-C` command-line argument, use:

 ```
 if [ -d /tmp/$USER/plume-scripts ] ; then